gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Take this," it ordered,
 handing her one of the rocks.
 "Get on the cage.
-Climb forward, then climb onto the one pulling the cart.
+Climb forward, then get on the one pulling the cart and disable its regular.
-Disable its regular."
+Forcefully,"
+it added.

 "What!?"
 Maddy exclaimed.